 Betnesol (betamethasone sodium phosphate) is a corticosteroid used for treating hormonal imbalance, inflammatory conditions, and autoimmune diseases.
 Insufficiency of corticosteroids, in general, has a significant impact on our body.
-They have many vital functions in the body like, regulating salt, balancing the water, regulating stress levels, and ensuring the proper functioning of the heart.
+They have many vital functions in the body like, regulating salt, balancing the water, regulating stress levels, reducing the inflammation, and ensuring the proper functioning of the heart.
 This injection is administered in emergency situations to gain quick control of the symptoms.

 Is It Safe to Take Betamethasone Injections During Pregnancy?

 A Betnesol injection is given during pregnancy only if there is no alternative treatment available for a prenatal complication.
 Administering a Betnesol injection to a pregnant woman can pose risks to her baby as it is known to cross the placenta and affect the unborn child.
 It is best avoided in any form (injections or topical creams) unless recommended by a doctor.
 It is best to consult a gynaecologist about the risks involved and ask about alternatives.